HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 For details, see the section [2.4) Detailed explanation of template tags] (#24-Detailed explanation of template tags) in this document.

-#### 2.1.11) Action elements
+#### 2.1.11) Action Elements

 In HVML, action elements have the following characteristics:

 1. In the action element, we can use parameterized data to define the content.
 In order to distinguish the text content of the target document element, we call the content of the action element "data content".
 Usually, the data content of an action element must be defined before any of its child elements, and only one item can be defined.
-The data defined by the content of the action element will be bound to the `$^` context variable of the corresponding stack frame.
+The data defined by the content of the action element will be bound to `$^` context variable of the corresponding stack frame.
-1. Each action element will generate an execution result data, which is bound to the `$?` context variable of the corresponding stack frame.
+1. Each action element will generate an execution result data, which is bound to `$?` context variable of the corresponding stack frame.
-1. Each action element corresponds to the context variable `$@` representing the location of the target document in the stack frame, which can be defined using the `in` attribute.
+1. Each action element corresponds to the context variable `$@` representing the location of the target document in the stack frame, which can be defined using `in` attribute.
 If not defined, it will inherit from its parent element.

 We consider the content defined by the action element as additional data.
 In some action elements that use the `with` attribute, such as `init`, when the expression of the data is too complex to be defined by the attribute value of `with`, we can use the content to define the data.

-We call the tree structure formed by an action element and its descendants (descendant) elements an action subtree.
+We call the tree structure formed by an action element and its descendant elements an action subtree.

-In HVML, the elements defined by the tags of the target markup language (such as `ul`, `li`, etc. in the sample code) usually form the structural skeleton (skeleton) of the target document, so we call such elements `skeleton ` element.
+In HVML, the elements defined by the tags of the target markup language (such as `ul`, `li`, etc. in the sample code) usually form the structural skeleton of the target document, so we call such elements `skeleton ` element.
 In the HVML interpreter, we treat skeleton elements as a special kind of action element:

 - The default action is to insert (append) a clone of the element at the current target document position.
 - The skeleton element implicitly specifies the target document position (corresponding to the context variable `$@`) that can be inherited to subsequent child elements, that is, the corresponding element of the skeleton element in the eDOM tree.